-TLC offers tutoring in all content areas, including mathematics through Differential Equations, all levels of writing for all subjects, and sciences.
-In addition to content tutoring, TLC also offers non-cognitive tutoring/coaching for academic success, such as time management, study skills, test taking, etc....
+TLC offers tutoring in all content areas, including mathematics through calculus, science courses (biology, chemistry, etc.), and all levels of writing assistance for any subject.
+We also provide tutoring for Accounting, business, humanities, social science, and most other pathways courses.
+In addition to content tutoring, TLC also offers non-cognitive tutoring/coaching for academic success, such as time management, study skills, test taking, etc.

 Tutors' schedules vary, please call or email in advance ensure students' needs can be met.
+Students can also log in to TracCloud to view and schedule their own appointment with a tutor.

-- Tutors are faculty recommended, must have a minimum 3.0 GPA, and an A or B in subject(s) wanting to tutor. - Specialists are professional tutors with degree (AA, BA, BS, MA, or MFA credentials) in the subject(s) they tutor.
-Specialist staff are either full-time or part-time employees of the College, with several also doing adjunct work for ECC and other institutions. - The Learning Center staff maintains College Reading & Learning Association (CRLA) Level III Master Tutor status, with all Specialists and tutors trained through this program. - Data shows that students who come regularly for tutoring (3 or more times) are 65% more likely to receive an A, B, or C in their course compared to peers who do not seek tutoring. - More than 11,000 visits by over 2,000 students took place during the Fall 2020-Spring 2021 school year.
-Pandemic year.
+- Tutors are faculty recommended, must have a minimum 3.0 GPA, and an A or B in subject(s) wanting to tutor - Specialists are professional tutors with a degree (AA, BA, BS, MA, MS, or MFA) in the subject(s) they tutor.
+Specialist staff are either full- or part-time employees of the College, with several also doing adjunct work for ECC and other institutions. - The Learning Center staff maintains College Reading & Learning Association (CRLA) Level III Master Tutor status, with all specialists and tutors trained through this program.

+- Data shows that students who come regularly for tutoring (three or more times) are 65% more likely to receive an A, B, or C in their course compared to peers who do not seek tutoring. - More than 42,000 visits by over 5,800 students since Fall 2020, including maintaining full operations during pandemic semesters.